Adebank/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths script to count the number of directories in the PATH 4-global_variables script to list all environment variables 5-local_variables script that list all local variables and environment variables and functions
+3-paths script to count the number of directories in the PATH 4-global_variables script to list all environment variables 5-local_variables script that list all local variables and environment variables and functions 6-create_local_variables script that create a local variable BEST with a value School